-Colgan Foundation is a not-for-profit corporation founded by Sean P. Colgan to benefit athletic, scientific, environmental, and Catholic education communities.
+Colgan Foundation is a not-for-profit corporation founded by Sean P. Colgan to benefit athletic, scientific, environmental, and education communities.
 Since 1995, Colgan Foundation has lent support to charities and organizations with these aims:

 - To provide funding for the sport of rowing, both in the United States and internationally.
 Rowing produces a great sense of pride and accomplishment, as athletes work as a team to meet its physical and mental challenges.

-- To create educational initiatives for all levels of Catholic education, with a particular focus on schools in the Philadelphia, Pennsylvania, area.
+- To create educational initiatives for all levels of education, with a particular focus on schools in the Philadelphia, Pennsylvania, area.

 - To support scientific research, with a particular focus on conservation.

 Sean Colgan C‘77 and his father were proud members of the University of Pennsylvania rowing teams, and the Colgan Foundation is a longtime supporter of and major benefactor of Penn Rowing.
 Our most recent contribution was the donation of new boats